* This is the Consumer Version. *

 The autonomic nervous system controls internal body processes such as the following:

 Many organs are controlled primarily by either the sympathetic or the parasympathetic division.
 Sometimes the two divisions have opposite effects on the same organ.
 For example, the sympathetic division increases blood pressure, and the parasympathetic division decreases it.
 Overall, the two divisions work together to ensure that the body responds appropriately to different situations.

-Generally, the sympathetic division prepares the body for stressful or emergency situations—fight or flight.
-Thus, it increases heart rate and the force of heart contractions and widens (dilates) the airways to make breathing easier.
+Thus, the sympathetic division increases heart rate and the force of heart contractions and widens (dilates) the airways to make breathing easier.
 It causes the body to release stored energy.
 Muscular strength is increased.
 This division also causes palms to sweat, pupils to dilate, and hair to stand on end.
 It slows body processes that are less important in emergencies, such as digestion and urination.

-The parasympathetic division controls body process during ordinary situations.
-Generally, it conserves and restores.
+Generally, the parasympathetic division conserves and restores.
 It slows the heart rate and decreases blood pressure.
 It stimulates the digestive tract to process food and eliminate wastes.
 Energy from the processed food is used to restore and build tissues.